Here are some details about the security standard required by the Second EU Payment Services Directive (PSD2).

-A short recap: PSD2 and 3DS 2.0 vs 3DS 1 authentication
+A short recap of PSD2 and 3DS 2.0 vs 3DS 1 authentication

 See the most recent enforcement plans below*

-But what is 3DS anyway?
-Let’s start from the beginning!
+But what is 3DS 2.0 anyway?
+So let’s start from the beginning!

 Generally speaking, the 3DS protocol is a fraud prevention mechanism.
-It adds an additional layer of verification to ensure the authenticity of online card-based transactions and it looks like this: when a purchase is made and a customer leaves your website, he/she is directed to their bank’s website where in order to complete a transaction they need to enter a password or a code sent to their phone to verify the payment.
-This helps protect you (as a Merchant) from fraud and makes payments more secure.
+It adds a layer of verification to ensure the authenticity of online card-based transactions.
+It looks like this: when a customer makes a purchase and leaves your website, they next go to their bank’s website, where to complete a transaction, they need to enter a password or a code sent to their phone to verify the payment.
+This process helps protect you (as a Merchant) from fraud and makes payments more secure.

-Speaking of 3DS 1.0, it was designed by Visa who built an additional security layer for online credit card transactions.
-Visa provided the service to customers but this protocol has also been used by others like Mastercard, JCB, American Express and Diners Club International with the services called SecureCode, J/Secure, SafeKey, and ProtectBuy.
+3DS 1.0 (designed by Visa) was created as an additional security layer for online credit card transactions.
+Visa provided the service to customers, but others like Mastercard have also used this protocol, JCB, American Express and Diners Club International with the services called SecureCode, J/Secure, SafeKey, and ProtectBuy.

-We wrote more about the implications for merchants in terms of liability shift in Straal’s PSD2 guide.
+We wrote more about the implications for merchants regarding liability shift in Straal’s PSD2 guide.

 Key benefits of 3DS 2.0